SYSGO reinforces its commitment to the automotive market

 As a leading European provider of real-time operating systems, SYSGO will bring its long expertise in safety-critical embedded environments to the AUTOSAR development.
 SYSGO's solution PikeOS supports the strict separation of multiple applications on a single platform, even of different criticality, and therefore promotes one of the key design features of the AUTOSAR Adaptive Platform.
 This will offer automotive manufacturers and their suppliers significantly more flexibility and scalability than classic platforms have so far and is just one of the reasons why SYSGO will be a significant participant in the development of AUTOSAR Adaptive.

 "AUTOSAR partitions have always been supported by SYSGO's solution PikeOS.
-Becoming a member of the AUTOSAR consortium gives us the opportunity to contribute to the development of AUTOSAR Adaptive, right at the forefront", comments Franz Walkembach, VP Marketing & Product Strategy at SYSGO AG.
+Becoming a member of the AUTOSAR consortium gives us the opportunity to contribute to the development of AUTOSAR Adaptive, right at the forefront", comments Franz Walkembach, VP Marketing & Product Strategy at SYSGO GmbH.
 "European manufacturers and their suppliers, in particular, consider AUTOSAR support a must-have.
 Active participation in the continuous development of the Adaptive Platform will allow us to provide fast, comprehensive support for this new technology."

 Since January 2018, SYSGO has been working closely in a joint venture with Vector Informatik, a Stuttgart-based company, to further the development of an AUTOSAR Adaptive Platform.
 This integrated software platform is essentially based on the separation kernel and hypervisor used in SYSGO's PikeOS and the MICROSAR AUTOSAR Adaptive basic software from Vector.